oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 In the helm command you'll have seen a couple of `--set`` options.
 These are oci specific annotations (more on annotations later) which tell Kubernetes to setup the load balancer using the TLS secret we created earlier and to use port 443 for encrypted connections (the standard https port)

-**Make a note of this external IP address, you'll be using it a lot !**
+**Make a note of this external IP address, you'll be using it a lot!**

 As we are having the load balancer act as the encryption termination point, and internal to the cluster we are not using encryption we need to update the load balancer to tell is that once is has terminated the secure connection is should pass on the request internally using an http, not https.